lukaslihotzki/tcpdiag/README.md

 This repository is a workspace that also contains other crates. csv is a custom crate to serialize data as csv.
-In contrast to the existing csv crate for serde, it supports nested fields and static computation of the CSV header.
+In contrast to the existing csv crate for serde, it supports nested fields and static computation of the CSV header. serde-context is a crate that offers contextual serialization with serde.
+This feature is needed because IP address serialization depends on the family, but Linux puts the family in a different struct.
 The synconn crate creates synthetic connections for tests and benchmarks.
 It is used by `./test.sh`.